-Our ISO Rating is a 4 on a scale of 1-10, with 1 being the best.
+In January 2019 our ISO Rating improved from a 4 to a 2 on a scale of 1-10, with 1 being the best.
 This number is used by the insurance industry to determine fire insurance premiums for both commercial and residential property.

 There is no permit required for residential fire alarm systems.
 Commercial fire alarm systems do require a permit.
 Plans and component specifications for the system must be submitted to the St. Louis County Building Department.

 Each business and residence is required to have its address number visible from the street.
 The minimum number height is 4″.
 If your building is more than 50 feet from the street, the minimum height is 5″.
 Numbers on a mailbox, gatepost, or similar structure may be substituted for numbers on the building, but numbers painted on the curb are not an acceptable substitute.

 A Knox Box is a key lock box that allows safe storage of building keys in a location accessible to the Fire Department.
 They are required on all new commercial buildings, but may be installed on any building at the discretion of the building owner in conjunction with the Glendale Fire Department.

 No. It is against the law to sell, possess or shoot fireworks inside the city limits.

 Outdoor fire pits with a screened spark arrester, outdoor fireplaces, and barbecue pits are considered recreational fires and do not require a permit.
 Seasoned dry firewood is the only allowable fuel to be used in outdoor fireplaces and outdoor fire pits.